lirantal/awesome-nodejs-security/README.md

 - [moddable](https://www.moddable.com/) Implements Hardened JavaScript as the security model for embedded systems.
 - [is-my-node-vulnerable](https://github.com/RafaelGSS/is-my-node-vulnerable) - package that checks if your Node.js installation is vulnerable to known security vulnerabilities.

+# Data Sources

+- [resource](https://nodejs.org/dist/index.json) - A structured list of all the Node.js versions, the binary builds, the dependencies they include (npm, zlib, openssl) along with their versions, whether the release is a security release and whether it is an LTS.
+- [resource](https://github.com/nodejs/security-wg/tree/main/vuln/core) - The `nodejs/secuirty-wg` GitHub repository maintains a `/vuln/core` directory with all the CVEs applied to Node.js runtime versions.

 # Security Incidents